yuja/jj/docs/config.md

 Ancestors of the configured set are also immutable.
 The root commit is always immutable even if the set is empty.

+Immutable commits (other than the root commit) can be rewritten using the `--ignore-immutable` CLI flag.

+!!! warning

+    Using `--ignore-immutable` will allow you to rewrite any commit in the history, and all descendants, without warning.
+Use this power wisely, and remember `jj undo`.

 ### Behavior of prev and next commands

 If you prefer using an "edit-based" workflow, rather than squashing